 Skin in your 30s

-Fine dynamic lines start to appear around our eyes and on our foreheads.
+In our thirties, fine dynamic lines start to appear around our eyes and on our foreheads.
 Collagen and elastin production begins to slowly decrease.
+I know - it's just not fair!

 Skincare essentials: Cleanser, toner, serum, eye cream, moisturiser (a day one and a night one), retinol (for PM only), sunscreen.

-Possible treatments include: Botox to reduce the appearance of fine dynamic lines; chemical peels to rejuvenate the skin; dermal fillers to add volume to cheeks; Profhilo to add plumpness to skin.
+Possible treatments include: Wrinkle relaxing to reduce the appearance of fine dynamic lines; chemical peels to rejuvenate the skin; dermal fillers to add volume to cheeks; Profhilo to add plumpness to skin.

 Skin in your 40s